Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 There are various request flow diagrams for Varnish ([example](http://book.varnish-software.com/4.0/_images/simplified_fsm.svg)) and generally they separate the request flow into two sections: request and backend.

 So handling the request, looking up the hash key in the cache, getting a hit or miss, or opening a pipe to the origin are all considered part of the "request" section.
-Where as fetching of the content is considered part of the "backend" section.
+Whereas fetching of the content is considered part of the "backend" section.

 The purpose of the distinction is because Varnish likes to handle backend fetches _asynchronously_.
 This means Varnish can serve stale data while a new version of the cached object is being fetched.
 This means less request queuing when the backend is slow.